imcnanie/gooddog/README.md

 # gooddawg WIP!
 Only 1 motor logged for now!
 Unitree has decided to encrypt their RS485 CRC, so I am recording all the packets using the [freedog sdk](https://github.com/Bin4ry/free-dog-sdk) (shoutout to a sick project!) and playing them back directly into the motor lines.

 Yes this means we will finally be able to control our dogs without the brain guts!
 This is a proof of concept, feel free to use these tables to e.g. pixhawkify your dawg.
 Of course I'd love to decode the CRC so we don't need to record packets all the time, but it's progress!
+This repo should provide more than enough packets for CRC analysis.
 HMU if you want to work on this.

 # hookup
-- I use a (U2D2)[https://www.robotis.us/u2d2/], the adapter for controlling dynamixels.
+- I use a [U2D2](https://www.robotis.us/u2d2/), the adapter for controlling dynamixels.
 Go1's motors operate at 5 000 000 bps here, so we need a good RS485 adapter to talk to it.
+- When recording, you need to splice into the rs485 lines and maintain the connection to the control board
+- When driving, you need to disconnect the rs485 from the robot
+- Keep in mind that there are 4 RS485 lines from each leg, so you'll need to splice into each of them separately if you're recording packets.

 # normal operation
 - unplug the legs, they are now free.